FactorySimPy/FactorySimPy/docs/basic_components.md

 3. Time spent at each node (accessible via the `stats` dictionary).
 4. The number of items currently held in the pallet.

-This information can be used for detailed analysis of pallet flow, packing/unpacking operations, and system performance.

 <hr style="height:4px;border:none;color:blue; background-color:grey;" />